AniJadeja/docker-starting-guide/CustomDockerCompose.md

 # This setup will create custom commands for docker.

 ## Assumes that user is on linux system.
-Suitable replacement for windows can be obtained from chatgpt
+Suitable replacement for windows and mac can be obtained from chatgpt by giving this script and asking for the replacement for the selected system.
+## I personally do not have mac or windows to test the replacement scripts

 Add this function to `~/.bashrc`
 ```